Table-hopping in bluff country

 In Decorah's municipal campground, tent sites are right on the Upper Iowa River.

 In the morning, we went to Café Magpie on Winnebago Street, which was packed and had an interesting college/townie vibe.
-We got a table near the picture window to eat our frittata, ciabatta egg sandwich, fresh-berry muffin, hot chocolate and mocha, a delicious breakfast that cost $18.
+We got a table near the picture window to eat our frittata, ciabatta egg sandwich, fresh-berry muffin, hot chocolate and mocha.

 We just missed the nearby Winneshiek Farmers Market, so we went straight to the annual artists' tour, starting with Gene and Sandy Somdahl’s pottery and fiber studio.